 Cervical health is becoming an epidemic because women’s health and autonomy still exists in major cultural shadow.
 Taking time to read this information and make an informed choice for your cervical health does matter.
 It does matter how you are treated during gynecological exams or treatment procedures.

-Please share this information if you found it useful and reach out to me for in person or virtual support if you need a clear treatment plan for healing cervical dysplasia.
+Please share this information if you found it useful and check out the Vaginal Microbiome Rehab and Cervical Health Workshop for a clear approach for healing cervical dysplasia.